Home

 Why Modeling Paste?
 The modeling paste gives the gesso body.
 It is an acrylic product.

 Acrylic products have proven themselves to be long lasting and not detrimental to the oil paint film.
-They should only be used in this canvas preparation or priming and subsequent imprimatur coat that goes on next.
+They should only be used in this canvas preparation or priming and subsequent toning of the canvas. (discussed in the next painting lesson)

 Never put acrylic over oils.

 With the gesso having the additional body, it is easier to spread and smooth out.
 It also is easier to remove imperfections.
-Using straight gesso, (which usually contains a marble dust and becomes very hard, like sanding rock!) makes it very, very difficult to sand and/or smooth out.
+Using straight gesso, (which usually contains some marble dust but is very plastic like) makes it very, very difficult to sand and/or smooth out.

-If you don't grind, the razor will gouge out deep cuts in the gesso/modeling layer.
+This can speed things up, but if you don't grind, the razor will gouge out deep cuts in the gesso/modeling paste layer.

 The rounded razor removes only the high spots!